Cost of Living in Bolivia: What You’ll Actually Spend

 transportation and communication budgeting

-Although public transport fares are low, you should weigh options carefully: local bus or minibus rides typically cost $0.30–$1, short taxi trips run $2–$5, and rideshare apps like Uber compete with taxis in major cities.
+Public transport fares are low.
+Local bus or minibus rides typically cost $0.30–$1.
+Short taxi trips run $2–$5.
+Rideshare apps like Uber operate in major cities and compete with taxis on price.

-For routine commuting, transportation costs favor buses/minibuses for affordability; taxis and rideshares add time savings but multiply daily spending.
+For routine commuting, buses and minibuses are the most affordable choice.
+Taxis and rideshares save time but multiply daily spending.

 Healthcare, Insurance, and Personal Care Expenses